 Why unconcluded data can’t calculate incremental value

-Impact on Repeat Revenue To determine repeat revenue generated by showing an alternative offer to the Low Propensity group, we compare its repeat rate to the Control group’s.
+To determine repeat revenue generated by showing an alternative offer to the Low Propensity group, we compare its repeat rate to the Control group’s.
 If a test is unconcluded, no significant difference means we can’t confidently calculate additional repeat revenue.
-When a test does conclude:- If Low Propensity wins: additional repeat revenue was driven by showing the alternative offer.

 - If Control wins: showing referral to everyone would have driven more repeat revenue.